-Cannabis and Pregnancy: what do we know?
+Plant-based medicine and pregnancy: what do we know?

+Let’s putting aside prescription plant-based products for medical use for a moment and take a look at the stats for illicit substance use.
 Cannabis is the most frequently used illicit drug in Australia.
 According to the National Drug Survey conducted in 2016, approximately 10% of women of reproductive age had ingested cannabis in the previous 12 months.

 The University of Adelaide recently published a study of over 5500 women across Australia, New Zealand and the United Kingdom.
 5.6% (n=314) of women ingested cannabis before or during pregnancy according to results.
 Of those 314 individuals, 31% ceased before becoming pregnant, 50% stopped cannabis use before the 15-week mark and 19% continued past 15-weeks gestation.

-While there are clear risks and uncertainty in relation to cannabis use during pregnancy, this data shows the significant crossover with recreational cannabis use to other behaviours that are known to negatively impact the growing child.
+While there are clear risks and uncertainty in relation to use during pregnancy, this data shows the significant crossover with recreational use to other behaviours that are known to negatively impact the growing child.

-The endocannabinoid system and fertility
+The Endocannabinoid System and fertility

-The endocannabinoid system (ECS) is widely recognised in research, yet much of the understanding we have of this unique system has yet to be transferred into clinical practice.
+The Endocannabinoid System (ECS) is widely recognised in research, yet much of the understanding we have of this unique system has yet to be transferred into clinical practice.
 In adults, we know that the ECS has great influence over mood, immune responses, digestive function and memory processes.

 This system is a part of every individual whether they’ve consumed cannabis in their lifetime or not and is comprised of two main receptors CB1 and CB2.
 These receptors influence body processes through the action of endocannabinoids, compounds that the body produces innately; and are influenced by exogenous cannabinoids, from botanical or synthetic sources.